 “You buy furniture.
 You tell yourself, this is the last sofa I will ever need in my life.
 Buy the sofa, then for a couple of years you’re satisfied that no matter what goes wrong, at least you’ve got your sofa issue handled.
 Then the right set of dishes.
 Then the perfect bed.
 The drapes.
 The rug.
 Then you’re trapped in your lovely nest, and the things you used to own, now they own you.”
 Chuck Palahniuk, Fight Club

-To conclude.
-I believe that beauty lies in the imperfection, things that are odd and imperfect are much more interesting.
+Things that are odd and imperfect are much more interesting.
 Simply because they are divergent.
-I say forget about perfectionism, it is time for us to evolve and expand.
-Let the chips fall where they may.
-Think about it by being your true, authentic self, you give the world something unique.
+I say forget about perfectionism.
+It is time for us to evolve and expand.
+Let the pieces fall where they may.
+By being your true, authentic self, you give the world something unique.
 Something that has never been here before.

 Jim Carrey says – “Your need for acceptance can make you invisible in this world, risk being seen in all of your glory.”

-- Practice everyday meditation and mindfulness.
-Meditation requires an habitual process of training your mind to focus and give direction of your thoughts.
+Meditation requires a habitual process of training your mind to focus and give a direction of your thoughts.
 You can use it to increase awareness both for yourself and your surroundings.
-Meditation with combination of yoga is a great way to reduce stress and develop concentration.Practising those I develop other benefits such as the ability to create a positive mood and outlook, calmness, self-discipline, healthy sleep patterns and even increased pain tolerance.
+Meditation with a combination of yoga is a great way to reduce stress and develop concentration.
+Practicing those I develop other benefits such as the ability to create a positive mood and outlook, calmness, self-discipline, healthy sleep patterns and even increased pain tolerance.

-- Working-out – I started my crossfit journey a year and a half ago – the workouts are rough and highly intense, like a lot – Learning the WOD (workout of the day) before you start class can be discouraging, but after it’s over, you feel incredibly accomplished, strong, and like you could tackle anything else.
+I started my CrossFit journey a year and a half ago – the workouts are rough and highly intense, like a lot – Learning the WOD (workout of the day) before you start class can be discouraging, but after it’s over, you feel incredibly accomplished, strong, and like you could tackle anything else.
 It is being able to continue to push, while the brain is telling you to stop, another way to conquer the mind.
-The result – Strong body, strong mind.